cyberbotics/webots-doc/guide/object-shapes.md

 Available texture mappings:
 - `cube` mapping: see texture at projects/samples/geometries/worlds/textures/cube\_mapping.jpg
 - `compact` cube mapping: see texture at projects/samples/geometries/worlds/textures/compact\_mapping.jpg
-- `flat` mapping: projecting the texture on the front face
+- `flat` mapping: projecting the texture on the front face.
-- `metric` mapping: similar to default mapping but the texture is not deformed to match each face size
+- `metric` mapping: similar to default mapping but the texture is not deformed to match each face size.
-- `default` mapping: same texture on all the faces
+- `default` mapping: same texture on all the faces.

 A demo of these mappings is available in projects/samples/geometries/worlds/textured\_boxes.wbt

 Derived from [Group](../reference/group.md).